 Much like driving qualification, there is a knowledge test and a practical test.
 The club is a PSI Testing Center and provides all pilot knowledge tests.
-Our chief instructor is an FAA Pilot Examiner and can administer the flight test at the school.

 Provisional members are limited to cross country flights of less than 3 days.
 Full members have unlimited aircraft use for cross countries, although we do reserve the right to impose a 1 hour per weekday and 2 per weekend charge for long sign-outs (i.e., if the plane is not flown an average of 1 hour per day or 2 hours per Saturday and Sunday, the member will be billed as if he or she did fly for those hours).
 All costs for fuel and oil incurred for the flight away from home are reimbursed at our club costs (we charge back per gallon).
 Members are responsible for all customs, landing, parking fees.

 First-come, first served.
 That said, pilots do often cancel trips.
 So, members are free to sign up as #2 in a slot, in case the #1 pilot does not make the trip.
 And sometimes if a VFR pilot is #1 for a plane, the weather may scrub the trip, but an IFR pilot signed up as #2 could go.
-Also, we ARE a club and we try to maintain a friendly atmosphere.
+Also, we are a club and we try to maintain a friendly atmosphere.
 If someone is planning a trip for a couple days and someone else has the plane for a single hour during that period, it's often possible to get the pilot to switch that hour to a different plane, or even a different time.
 Most members are willing to help each other out and try to accommodate each other.
 This is especially true with checkrides and students training for checkrides -- we try to give them priority, as most of us remember when we were in the same spot.

 Yes.
 As a matter of fact, we have members that have done just that (summer trips, honeymoons, etc.).
 In order to reserve a plane for that long of a time, especially in the summer, the reservation must be made ahead of time.
 And it's usually best to clear very long reservations with the club manager first, since he might know of any planned maintenance (to that plane or others) or other issues that might impact a reservation.
 Additionally, provisional members are limited to single overnight reservations until becoming full members.
 This rule prevents someone from joining merely to "rent the plane" and fly to Oshkosh for instance.

 We have an annual checkout (minimum three hours) that mirrors the biannual review to rent club aircraft.
 A flight must be done in each type to qualify.
 The chief instructor has the final say in terms of proficiency, but every instructor is qualified to fly and approve members annually.
 Initial checkout in the Mooney is a 10 hour checkout, plus a 100 hour total time minimum experience requirement.
 The Citabria (tailwheel) requires a minimum 10 hour check-out and endorsement and currency every 45 days.
-These minimums can be waived by the chief instructor (only) based on previous experience.
+These minimums can be waived solely by the chief instructor based on previous experience.